Appropriation (art): 19th century

 Gustave Courbet is believed to have seen the famous color woodcut The Great Wave off Kanagawa by Japanese artist Katsushika Hokusai before painting a series of the Atlantic Ocean during the summer of 1869.

-Vincent van Gogh can be named with the examples of the paintings he did inspired by Jean Francois Millet, Delacroix or the Japanese prints he had in his collection.
+Vincent van Gogh shows influences inspired by Jean Francois Millet, Delacroix, and the Japanese prints he had in his collection.
 In 1889, Van Gogh created 20 painted copies inspired by Millet black-and-white prints.
 He enlarged the compositions of the prints and then painted them in colour according to his own imagination.
-Vincent wrote in his letters that he had set out to “translate them into another language”.
-He said that it was not simply copying: if a performer “plays some Beethoven he’ll add his personal interpretation to it… it isn't a hard and fast rule that only the composer plays his own compositions”.
+Vincent wrote in his letters that he had set out to "translate them into another language".
+He said that it was not simply copying: if a performer "plays some Beethoven he'll add his personal interpretation to it… it isn't a hard and fast rule that only the composer plays his own compositions".
 More examples can be found on Copies by Vincent van Gogh.